technofocus-pte/ppteamsintpvt/Labs/Lab 4/Lab 4 - Customize sample app templates.docx.md

    ![A screenshot of a computer Description automatically generated](./media/image45.png)

 ### **Task 6: Publish app updates to Teams**

-To save and publish the changes to the sample app:

 1. Select **Save** from the top-right.